maddisondesigns/pride-codes/readme.txt

 Like the script, all images are courtesy of [Jack Skinner](https://developerjack.com/).

 = How are the banners displayed? =
 The corner banners are fancy shmancy svg's and the horizontal strip is css.
-No images are used all so they look great no matter what resolution you're displaying.
+No images are used at all so they look great no matter what resolution you're displaying.

 == Screenshots ==